voschezang/coding-handbook/subject/activity.md

 In history, there has been a shift from *"Work so that you may rest"* to *"Rest so that you may work"*.

 In premodern eras, life consisted of an abundance of vita contemplativa.
 After modernization, the world became more efficient and labour-oriented.
 People started to focus on productivity.

+### Purpose

+> Walking without hesitation becomes a march

+A subject's purpose can be categorized as follows.

+- Purpose-driven.
+  - Self-preservation.
+Continuation of the subject.
+A perpetual quest for survival.

+  - Expansion.
+Extending a lifestyle.
+Diversifying an organization.
+  - Change.
+Affecting change in either the subject's identity or the social structure that subject is part of.
+E.g. political change.

+- Free of purpose.
+Before a purpose.
+  - Leisure or appreciation.
+Being present.
+Lingering.
+Paying attention to the moment.
+A purpose that is not external.
+Free from any interest or compulsion.

+**Horizon**

+The time-horizon can range from immediate, to long-term.